nikhil-mk/f18/documentation/ImplementingASemanticCheck.md

 the associated dummy argument.

-This combination of the traversal framework and `dummyIntent()` would give me the `INTENT` of all of the dummy arguments in a function call.
+This combination of the traversal framework and `dummyIntent()` would give me the `INTENT` of all of the dummy arguments in a FUNCTION call.
 Thus, I would have the second piece of information I needed.

 ## Determining if the actual argument is a variable